Azure Dedicated Hosts

 Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Uniform scale sets

-Azure Dedicated Host is a service that provides physical servers - able to host one or more virtual machines - dedicated to one Azure subscription.
-Dedicated hosts are the same physical servers used in our data centers, provided as a resource.
+Azure Dedicated Host is a service that provides physical servers able to host one or more virtual machines assigned to one Azure subscription.
+Dedicated hosts are the same physical servers used in our data centers, provided instead as a directly accessible hardware resource.
 You can provision dedicated hosts within a region, availability zone, and fault domain.
-Then, you can place VMs directly into your provisioned hosts, in whatever configuration best meets your needs.
+You can then place VMs directly into your provisioned hosts in whatever configuration best meets your needs.

-- Control over maintenance events initiated by the Azure platform.
-While the majority of maintenance events have little to no impact on your virtual machines, there are some sensitive workloads where each second of pause can have an impact.
+Reliability: You have near complete control over maintenance events initiated by the Azure platform.
+While most maintenance events have little to no impact on your virtual machines, there are some sensitive workloads where each second of pause can have an impact.
 With dedicated hosts, you can opt in to a maintenance window to reduce the impact to your service.

 Groups, hosts, and VMs

 A host group is a resource that represents a collection of dedicated hosts.
 You create a host group in a region and an availability zone, and add hosts to it.

 A host is a resource, mapped to a physical server in an Azure data center.
 The physical server is allocated when the host is created.
 A host is created within a host group.
 A host has a SKU describing which VM sizes can be created.
 Each host can host multiple VMs, of different sizes, as long as they are from the same size series.

 High availability considerations

 For high availability, you should deploy multiple VMs, spread across multiple hosts (minimum of 2).
 With Azure Dedicated Hosts, you have several options to provision your infrastructure to shape your fault isolation boundaries.